-Computer viruses are not a new topic, and just like humans computers get infected with viruses too.
+Computer viruses are not a new topic.
+Just like humans, computers get infected with viruses, too.
 A computer virus is a small software program that is designed to spread from one computer to another to interfere with computer operation.
-There are many different types of viruses and new ones are invented daily.
+There are many different types of viruses, and new ones are invented daily.

 Spyware is also associated with software that tracks personal or sensitive information.
-Often times these programs can change web browser’s home page or search page, and can add any component to your browser.
-Some examples of spyware include CoolWebSearch and 180search Assistant.
-Spyware is often times difficult to get rid of and change back any components the software affected.
+Oftentimes these programs can change the web browser’s home page or search page.
+It can add any component to your browser.
+Some examples of spyware include Cool Web Search and 180 Search Assistant.
+Spyware is often difficult to get rid of and change back any components the software affected.